 If you suffer from extreme stress or anxiety, consult with a health care expert such as your primary care provider who can provide you with insight or work with you on a specialized plan to help you reduce daily stress.
 Or try one of the many free resources available to Michigan residents.

 Stress shouldn’t be chronic.
 Don’t let it affect your health and wellness.
-Take control of your mind and resolve to live with less stress in 2021.
+Take control of your mind and resolve to live with less stress.